 - Let the pretzels cool on a wire rack.

-- Finally, make the glaze: mix the icing sugar with the milk to become a thick icing.
+To finish off the sweet pretzels, there is a simple glaze made of icing sugar and milk.
 Drizzle each pretzel with the glaze and sprinkle with flaked almonds.

 The Luxumbourg sweet pretzels are indeed not overly sweet.
 Everything is well balanced, including the last touch of glaze and almonds.
 The dough is similar in flavor to a brioche, however in texture it has a light crispiness accompanied by a substantial filling that reminds you of marzipan with a nutty cinnamon twist.

 More dishes from Luxembourg